opentofu/opentofu/docs/static-evaluation.md

         source = "./mod"
         name = each.key
         providers {
-          aws = provider.aws[each.value]
+          aws = provider.aws[each.value] # Currently only hard-coded values are supported here }
 }
-}
 ```

 As the provider requirements are baked into the module itself, the multiple "instances" don't have any concept of providers per instance.
 This becomes even more complex when you consider that these providers might be passed through a complex tree of modules before they are directly used.

 There are two potential solutions detailed below in [Provider Iteration](#provider-iteration), each with their own tradeoffs.

-Depending on the decision made there, we may not allow each.key/vaue and count to be used in module sources (at least for now).
+A related problem is using `each.key/value` or `count` in module sources.
+The sources don't have any concept of "module instances" from `for_each/count` and have similar limitations to provider iteration.
+This a much lower priority item that is likely not going to be considered for the foreseeable future.
+TODO reference module expansion document.

 ## Plan of Attack

-Between the initial implementation, the simple solutions, and the provider complexity, we are talking about a significant amount of work likely spread across multiple releases.
+Between the initial implementation, the simple Solutions, and the provider complexity, we are talking about a significant amount of work likely spread across multiple releases.

 We can not take the approach of hacking on a feature branch for months or freezing all related code.
 It's unrealistic and unfair to other developers.

 Instead, we can break this work into smaller discrete and testable components, some of which may be easy to work on in parallel.

-If we design an interface for the static evaluator and wire a noop implementation through the config package, work on all of the major solutions can be started.
-Those solutions will then become functional as pieces of the static evaluator are implemented.

 With this piece by piece approach, we can also add testing before, during, and after each component is added/modified.

-The OpenTofu core team should be the ones to do the majority of the core implementation and the module expansion work.
-If community members are interested, many of the solutions are isolated and well defined enough for them to be worked on independently of the core team.
+The OpenTofu core team should be the ones to do the majority of the core implementation.
+If community members are interested, many of the [Solutions](#solutions) are isolated and well defined enough for them to be worked on independently of the core team.

+TODO rename solutions to something else

 ## Progress Overview:
 - [ ] Plan Approved by Core Team